NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.6.1 =
+* Upgraded Plugin to Bootstrap 5
+* Removed reliance on jQuery
+* Compatibility added for WordPress 6.0

 = 1.5.2 =
 * Fixed warning messages from new pagination feature